yurovalex/SimpleGM/README.md

 # SimpleGM
-Sipmple application with CMake including Qt Widgets and OpenCascade
+Simple application with CMake including Qt Widgets and OpenCascade